-Fig. 3.4.6-20: Menu: Temperature sensor - Sensor I
+Fig. 3.4.6-26: Menu: Temperature sensor - Calibration IV

 Two or three points on the characteristic can be set up and calibrated under "Measure reference point".
 A correction of the sensor characteristic as a third order equation is also possible.
-Under menu points "1", "2" or "3" the desired reference points are entered and then measured or, for a calibrated sensor, directly specified in the menu: "Enter measured reference points" (see Fig. 3.4.6-21).
+The following menus are called under the points "1", "2" or "3":